erikandersson96/portfolio-project-three/README.md

 **Result**
 * By adding the functionality to see which question of the selected amount the user is on right above each question.
 When the user has answered a question and if the user is correct the total points scored will be displayed underneath, but also when the game is finished.

+### Device Testing

+Since this project is dependent to run in a mock terminal it is restricted to `desktop` use only, otherwise it will be a bad user experience on a smaller screen device.

 ---